Academic Calendar

 3 Credits Weekly (3-0-0)

-Normal function and maintenance of homeostasis in the human body are addressed.
-Emphasis is placed on integrative function of the major systems; cardiovascular, respiratory, hematological, immune/inflammatory, digestive, reproductive, endocrine and urinary systems.
-Normal physiological changes associated with pregnancy, growth and development, and aging are discussed.
+Maintenance of homeostasis in the human body is addressed to build upon normal physiological functions.
+Emphasis is placed on the connected function of the cardiovascular, respiratory, hematological, immune/inflammatory, digestive, reproductive, endocrine, and urinary systems.
+Normal physiological changes associated with pregnancy, growth and development, and aging are explored.
+Learners use a holistic approach to analyze the functional interconnectedness and interrelationships among all body systems.
 Note: Only one of HLSC 128, HLSC 122, NURS 108 or PHSL 162 may be taken for credit.

 Prerequisites: Minimum grade of C- in HLSC 120 and HLSC 126.